mozerpol/NotesFromLearning/README.md

 *CISC* - Complex Instruction Set Computer.
 The most well known/commoditized CISC ISAs are the Motorola 68k and Intel x86 architectures. <br/>
 *RISC* - Reduced Instruction Set Computer.
 The most well known/commoditized RISC ISAs are the PowerPC, ARM, MIPS and SPARC architectures. <br/>
+*Program Counter* (PC) - a register inside the microprocessor, that contains the address of the current instruction.
+During the fetch cycle, the instruction from the address indicated by the program counter is read from memory into the instruction register (IR), and the program counter is incremented by n , where n is the word length of the machine (in bytes). <br/>